bitcoin/bitcoin/build_msvc/README.md

 Solution and project files to build with `msbuild` or Visual Studio can be found in the `build_msvc` directory.

-To build Bitcoin Core from the command-line, it is sufficient to only install the Visual Studio Build Tools component.
+To build Bitcoin Core from the command-line, it is sufficient to only install the [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/) component.

+The "Desktop development with C++" workload must be installed as well.

 Building with Visual Studio is an alternative to the Linux based [cross-compiler build](../doc/build-windows.md).